OpenRefine/OpenRefine/README.md

 ## Licensing and legal issues

 OpenRefine is open source software and is licensed under the BSD license located in the [LICENSE.txt](LICENSE.txt).
-See the folder `licenses` for information on open source libraries that OpenRefine depends on.
+See the folders `licenses` under `/main/webapp/` as well as within each `/extensions` for information on open source libraries that OpenRefine depends on.

 ## Credits